Veronica-Beligotti/ml-project-magic-telescope/README.md

 The main differences between the two types of showers are the following:
 - **Electromagnetic showers**: Initiated by photons and developed through a combination of processes such as pair production and bremsstrahlung.

 - **Hadronic showers**: More complex in nature, as they involve not only electromagnetic but also strong interactions, resulting in multiple components.
-Each hadronic shower includes a hadronic component and an electromagnetic component, the latter arising from the production of neutral pions, which in turn generate gamma particles.
+Each hadronic shower includes a hadronic component and an electromagnetic one, the latter arising from the production of neutral pions, which in turn generate gamma particles.

 <p align="center">
   <img src="images/gamma_hadrons.png" alt="Comparison between gamma and hadron signal" width="500"/>